dotnet/roslyn/docs/features/patterns.md

 ### Constant Pattern

-A constant pattern tests the runtime value of an expression against a constant value.
+A constant pattern tests the value of an expression against a constant value.
 The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant.

 An expression *e* matches a constant pattern *c* if `object.Equals(e, c)` returns `true`.